timklapdor/csulx/_strategies/Creating-A-Shared-Resource.md

 #### Implementation

 Students were randomly placed into groups, communication tools for student-to-student interaction included the discussion board and folders for sharing artefacts.
 Each small group of students presented their findings through online meeting sessions.
-The entire cohort was invited to vote for the ‘best’ presentations via Surveymonkey.
+The entire cohort was invited to vote for the ‘best’ presentations via SurveyMonkey.

 **Assessment Items Used**